Introduction To Paganism

 What is Paganism?

-This article will introduce you to a number of pagan groups as well as point you to some articles to help you learn more.
+This article will introduce you to a number of pagan groups as well as answer 5 common questions you have asked us.
+Links will help you find more information and you can also check out our 2026 Pagan Celebration Calendar.

 Who Are Pagans?